Lu Gambino: College career

 Maryland finished the regular season 7–2–1 and secured the school's first-ever bowl game appearance.
 In the 1948 Gator Bowl against Georgia, he was honored as the Most Valuable Player.
 During the 20–20 tie, Gambino rushed to score all three of the Terrapins' touchdowns on one-, 24-, and 35-yard runs.
 He compiled 165 rushing yards, a school bowl rushing record that stood for 60 years until finally broken by Da'Rel Scott in the 2008 Humanitarian Bowl.
 In 1992, for his achievement as the bowl game's "first superb running back", Gambino was inducted into the Gator Bowl Hall of Fame.

 At season's end, he was named a first-team All-Southern Conference player, an All-America Catholic player, and an Associated Press honorable mention All-American.
 The Touchdown Club awarded Gambino the Arch McDonald Trophy as the best player in the Washington, D.C. area.

 Prior to the start of the 1948 season, the Southern Conference ruled that his college eligibility was exhausted and that he would be unable to play another year of college football.
+Gambino had briefly attended the University of Indiana during the war and saw some minimal game action as "not much more than a walk-on, but was charged a full year of eligibility for his efforts.
 Gambino called the decision "crooked" and asserted that the standing rules did not count returning veterans' pre-war playing career against their eligibility.

 Geary Eppley, a Maryland athletics official and member of the Southern Conference executive committee, filed a request for a special session to consider a rule change, but it failed to garner support from the two-thirds of the member schools required to call such a meeting.
+Gambino's college career was thus brought to an immediate end.